Physio Centre Provides Relief With Evening News Coverage

 Katharine quotes in the article; “I went to see Kirsten three months ago and since then its been fantastic and I’ve been off the painkillers.
 It was very different to the previous physio I’d had.
 It was more hands on and involved more than looking just at my lower back.
 She would focus on other parts of my back and my calf.

-“I think because she was more interested in relieving my pain it also made me more motivated to do the exercises at home, because with the best will in the world you might not alwys be doing them enough or properly.”
+“I think because she was more interested in relieving my pain it also made me more motivated to use the percussions massager guns and to do the exercises at home, because with the best will in the world you might not alwys be doing them enough or properly.”

 Chronic pain is pain lasting three or more months and Kirsten Lord adds: “A recent report from the Scottish cahrity Pain Concern shows there are almost eight million people in Britain living with chronic pain, yet most people don’t realise that any of the causes can be treated.

 “Because people suffering from chronic pain usually have more complex problems, treatment by a physiotherapist with experience in chronic pain makes a huge difference.
 We’ve been working with chronic pain sufferers for almost 20 years and its a significant portion of our case load.

 “The success can be life changing and Katharine is a case in point.
 She couldn’t have been on a lower ebb when she first came to see us, the pain was debilatating and the drug regime was intensive.
 She’s now doing things she never thought she would again.”